 ture.
 For instance, there are infrastructure networks built in hospitals and industrial factories that could be used to prolong the lifetime of the sensor networks.
 The infrastructure network can act as a fault tolerant proxy backbone for sensor nodes collecting data or monitoring patients.
 Industrial and hospital infrastructure networks are static and they do not have limited energy as sensor nodes have.
+In this paper we assume that the proxies are stationary.
 Sensor nodes in the network connected to machines, medical equipment, patients etc. have a varying degree of mobility, however we will treat them as if they were mobile and as if the topology of the sensor network was frequently changed.
 The infrastructure network could be wired, wireless or a combination of both.
 Some sensitive hospital equipment could be disturbed by wireless transmissions so it may not be feasible to have strong-powered wireless proxies talking to each other.
 Some of the proxies thus need to be wired and have lowpowered wireless transmitters that do not disturb sensitive equipment.